 Mrs D: Did it take a while for things to calm down for you - emotionally & physically - after you quit?

 Marilyn: Honestly?
 Two years.
 I lived a half life for two,solid years.
 I gained weight, suffered a resurgence of a long dormant eating disorder and I was sober, but unhappy.
-At the text book “advanced recovery” point, almost to the day, I started feeling like myself again.
+At the text book "advanced recovery" point, almost to the day, I started feeling like myself again.
 Better than my old self.
-That’s when things started to really fall into place.
-I got a great job as the Director of Marketing at Sanford House – an addiction treatment center for women, in Grand Rapids.
-My world began to get wider and fuller – I rekindled old friendships and reclaimed former interests and activities.
+That's when things started to really fall into place.
+I got a great job as the Director of Marketing at Sanford House - a residential, outpatient and telehealth treatment center in Grand Rapids, Michigan.
+My world began to get wider and fuller - I rekindled old friendships and reclaimed former interests and activities.
 I started hiking and exploring and eating right.
 I gave up sugar and took up reading for pleasure again.
-I began to dream again – literally and figuratively.
+I began to dream again - literally and figuratively.
 I have taken the CCAR Recovery Coach training, and as an addiction professional I read and research everything I can get my hands on about new advances and successful methods of helping folks get and stay sober.
 It is my calling and my avocation.
-I still write my blog “Waking Up the Ghost” just about every day.
-I am responsible for all the website content at Sanford House, and we use “Waking Up the Ghost” and the Sanford House articles in group sessions.
+I wrote in my blog daily for 4 years, now it's sporadic, but I write for Sanford to keep my hand in.
 We have a cadre of talented contributors that write for us (including Mrs. D) and I think we provide some good information to women (and men) who are in the early stages of recovery and beyond.
 It is good work and great fun.

-Mrs D: Yep I love writing for your site knowing the articles are used in group sessions.
-Your drinking was so outward and social – how hard was it getting used to being out and about without a glass of booze in your hand?
+Mrs D: Your drinking was so outward and social - how hard was it getting used to being out and about without a glass of booze in your hand?